vishalmighty/DATA-ENGINEERING/hadoop/installation_steps.md

 1. Check for port confilct using "netstat -tuln | grep 8030" replace 8030 with configured ports
 2. start-yarn.sh
 3. "jps -l " - See ResourceManager & NodeManager are running

+## To start any one service of yarn
+1. "sbin/yarn-daemons.sh start nodemanager/resourcemanager"

+## To handle issues in starting deamons
+1. Check the logs in $HADOOP_HOME/logs folder
+2. To get all the property param of any file, Google "filename.xml apache hadoop" eg:"yarn-site.xml apache hadoop" eg link:(https://hadoop.apache.org/docs/r2.7.3/hadoop-yarn/hadoop-yarn-common/yarn-default.xml)

+## Ports for monitoring
+The default port number to access all applications of cluster is 8088 (http://localhost:8088/) The default port number to access Hadoop is 50070 (http://localhost:50070/)